dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 Otherwise, we proceed to the next scope.
 If no scope yielded a result, then the method group doesn't have a natural type.

+Note: when C# 10 shipped, we required all candidate methods across all scopes to have a common signature in order to give the method group a natural type.

 The natural type of an anonymous function expression or method group is a _function_type_.
 A _function_type_ represents a method signature: the parameter types and ref kinds, and return type and ref kind.
 Anonymous function expressions or method groups with the same signature have the same _function_type_.